EdgeNet-project/edgenet-legacy-2024/docs/tutorials/deploy_edgenet_to_kube.md

 ---
 ### Install EdgeNet's *multi-tenancy* features
 First, you need to clone the official EdgeNet repository to your local file.
-Use the `cd` command to go to a directory.
+Use the `cd` command to go to an empty directory you can use.
 Then use the following command to clone and go inside the EdgeNet repository.

 ```bash
 git clone https://github.com/EdgeNet-project/edgenet.git && cd ./edgenet
 ```

-A handful of CRDs, controllers, and additional objects required are for EdgeNet to function.
+A handful of CRDs, controllers, and additional objects are required for EdgeNet to function.
 All of these declarations are organized in yaml files under `build/yamls/kubernetes/`.
 The file in which all of the features of multitenancy are grouped is named `multi-tenancy.yaml` file.

 This file contains all of the [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), and other auxiliary definitions.